 There was much dissension within the country as you will see in “Ways of War”.
 The riots were proof that though we as a people desired change, those that worked toward change were still in denial about living in peace with each other.
 It always amazes me how narrow-minded we really are as a society.
 We preach peace while we kill each other to get our point across.
 I suppose things never change.

 As you work your way through “Ways of War” you will notice similarities with our generation.
 Side by side generation by generation we see the same struggles.
 Our boys (and now girls) go off to fight battles that are not theirs to fight.
 They return home to a country that may have learned its lesson in one way but it still can’t accept the responsibility of its people who return maimed and in mental distress.
 Our military deserves better than this.
 They go off to do the bidding of the politicians and return only to

 “Ways of War” may be a novel that touches on a time forgotten, but it brings to light the things that for years were in dispute.
 This story will continue to move through the generations and ultimately focus on that which affects us today.

-The United States became what it is because the people desired it and fought for it. the people stood up and involved themselves in the fight. they planned it and caused the change they wanted.
+The United States became what it is because the people desired it and fought for it.
+The people stood up and involved themselves in the fight. they planned it and caused the change they wanted.
 We now go into these countries that are suffering and say they want change.
 My question is are they fighting the battle?
 Are they heading up the fight for change?
 I am all for helping those in need.
-I don’t believe we should be fighting someone else’s battle though.
+I don’t believe we should fight someone else’s battle though.

 In reading “Ways of War” you will see situations and arguments that still exist today.
-“Usher of Truth” will bring to light information that proves that the connection to past often creates haunting situations in the present.
+“Usher of Truth” will bring to light information that proves that often the connection to the past creates haunting situations in the present.
 People and connections in past situations result in current events and cause distress to the innocent.